Streamline Web-Development with Bulma CSS Framework

 If you ever need to show the user some progress, Bulma styles progress bars as well.

-What I really like is it just asks you to add a progress
+What I really like is it just asks you to add a progress class to

 HTMLs default progress element.